nimakam/nimakam-notes/stable-coin/ethereum/issues.md

 ## Open issues

+### Mapped struct is too large

+Error when compiling using truffle.

+`InternalCompilerError: Stack too deep when compiling inline assembly: Variable value0 is 1 slot(s) too deep inside the stack.`

+Caused by a struct having too many entries specifically `struct PriceFeedState` in the `SystemFeeds` contract.

+Temporary mitigation: Moved state to a different struct, that happened to fall in a separate contract, namely `struct TrustedPriceFeedState` in the `System` contract.

 ### System contract is too large for deployment

 Error while running truffle tests or migration, stating that migration was unsuccessful due to running out of gas.